Barns from Bulcamp Drift

 Set in two acres of land, with stunning views of the estuary and adjoining farmland, the barns are an ideal holiday location for families with children, walkers, birdwatchers, extended family groups or those who just want a peaceful holiday.

 In a spectacular location overlooking the Blyth estuary, Whitehouse Barns were converted by their owner, award–winning architect Richard Griffiths, into two elegant holiday homes in 2001.
 Upper Barn sleeps 5/6, Lower Barn 8.
-Joined together they accommodate groups of up to fourteen people.
+Booked together they accommodate groups of up to fourteen people.
 The barns are extremely well equipped with dishwashers, TVs, DVD players, CD players, wireless internet access, washing machine and tumble drier.
 There is also a playbarn with table tennis and table football.
 Full underfloor central heating, wood-burning stoves, insulation and double glazing, make them suitable for long holidays or short breaks throughout the year.

 The fabulous sunsets and changing view of the estuary and mudflats are breathtaking in any season.
 Many rare birds can be seen from the windows and the morning and evening brick terraces — these often include resident little owls, barn owl, woodpecker and avocets, and an occasional osprey.
 Bitterns breed in the Hen Reedbeds Reserve close by and otters and seals are known to frequent the River Blyth.
 Marsh Harriers, kestrels and herons are also often seen in the area.
 Much of the area around the barns is either National Nature Reserve managed by English Nature, or Suffolk Wildlife Trust reserves.
 The Blyth estuary adjacent to Whitehouse Barns is designated under the RAMSAR treaty as an internationally important wetland and a Special Protection Area (SPA) while the whole area is a Site of Special Scientific Interest (SSSI) within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.